Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 ![Cupid home dashboard](images/Cupid-home-1.png)

-#### Dashboard Navigation Tiles

-1. **Profile Tile**
-   - Icon: Person
-   - Label: "Profile"
-   - Description: "Manage your profile"
+**How to Navigate the Cupid Home:**
+1. Upon logging in as a Cupid, you'll see your main dashboard with navigation tiles
+2. The dashboard displays three primary action tiles:
-   - Click to access your profile and update personal information
+   - **Profile**: Access and update your personal information and payment settings

-2. **Active Gigs Tile**
-   - Icon: Search
-   - Label: "Active Gigs"
-   - Description: "Search for available gigs"
-   - Click to view and manage all available gigs that you can claim
+   - **Active Gigs**: View and manage available gigs that you can claim

-3. **Past Gigs Tile**
-   - Icon: Assignment Turned In
-   - Label: "Past Gigs"
-   - Description: "View completed gigs"
-   - Click to view your completed gigs and provide feedback ratings
+   - **Past Gigs**: View your completed gigs and provide feedback ratings
+3. Click any tile to access that feature - all navigation uses your user ID automatically
+4. The interface adapts responsively between mobile and desktop layouts

 **Location-Based Gig Filtering:**